 23. Choose a modern bath

-The below master bathroom is a place to totally disconnect, relax and indulge.
+This modern bathroom is a place to totally disconnect, relax and indulge.
 The dark walls and luxe bath give it a grown-up, sophisticated vibe, while the raised bath turns it into a showpiece.
 Plus, there is a working fireplace, generous steam room and shower.

 24. Let in more light with a transom window